 A more thorough description of BSRN methods and quality control issues can be found in Lanconelli et al. (2011) and Matsui et al. (2012), where issues especially related to polar BSRN sites are elaborated on.
-Other interesting papers on the quality and possible biases of radiation measurements were published by Vuilleumier et al. (2014), Olefs et al. (2016) and Nyeki et al. (2017).
+Other interesting papers on the quality and possible biases of radiation measurements were published by Vuilleumier et al. (2014), who analyze the uncertainty of broadband shortwave radiation monitoring; Olefs et al. (2016), who expand on measurement and calibration standards within the Austrian radiation monitoring network; and Nyeki et al. (2017), who discuss pyrgeometer sensitivity on atmospheric integrated water vapor content.